-Cadmium (New Jersey Department of Health and Senior Services) (PDF — 605 KB)
+Cadmium (New Jersey Department of Health) (PDF — 605 KB)

-Cadmium Acetate (New Jersey Department of Health and Senior Services) (PDF — 607 KB)
+Cadmium Acetate (New Jersey Department of Health) (PDF — 607 KB)

 Cadmium and Compounds.
 Haz-Map (National Library of Medicine)

-Cadmium Bromide (New Jersey Department of Health and Senior Services) (PDF — 605 KB)
+Cadmium Bromide (New Jersey Department of Health) (PDF — 605 KB)

-Cadmium Carbonate (New Jersey Department of Health and Senior Services) (PDF — 606 KB)
+Cadmium Carbonate (New Jersey Department of Health) (PDF — 606 KB)

-Cadmium Chloride (New Jersey Department of Health and Senior Services) (PDF — 605 KB)
+Cadmium Chloride (New Jersey Department of Health) (PDF — 605 KB)

 Cadmium Compounds.
 Hazardous Substances Data Bank (National Library of Medicine)

-Cadmium Hydroxide (New Jersey Department of Health and Senior Services) (PDF — 606 KB)
+Cadmium Hydroxide (New Jersey Department of Health) (PDF — 606 KB)

-Cadmium Nitrate (New Jersey Department of Health and Senior Services) (PDF — 606 KB)
+Cadmium Nitrate (New Jersey Department of Health) (PDF — 606 KB)

-Cadmium Oxide (New Jersey Department of Health and Senior Services) (PDF — 605 KB)
+Cadmium Oxide (New Jersey Department of Health) (PDF — 605 KB)

-Cadmium Stearate (New Jersey Department of Health and Senior Services) (PDF — 605 KB)
+Cadmium Stearate (New Jersey Department of Health) (PDF — 605 KB)

-Cadmium Sulfate (New Jersey Department of Health and Senior Services) (PDF — 606 KB)
+Cadmium Sulfate (New Jersey Department of Health) (PDF — 606 KB)

-Cadmium Sulfide (New Jersey Department of Health and Senior Services) (PDF — 605 KB)
+Cadmium Sulfide (New Jersey Department of Health) (PDF — 605 KB)

 Cadmium.
 ToxFAQs (Agency for Toxic Substances and Disease Registry)

-Map of Superfund Hazardous Waste Sites with Cadmium in the United States.
+Map of Releases of Cadmium in the United States.
 TOXMAP (National Library of Medicine)